Feng Shui and Your Front Door

 Make a Grand Entrance

-Walk through your door and pay attention to how you feel, what you see, and what you smell when you first walk in.
+Walkthrough your front door and pay attention to how you feel, what you see, and what you smell when you first walk in.
 Do you see a lot of clutter like coats and shoes?
 Is it dark and gloomy making you feel heavy?
 Do you smell pets or cigarette smoke?
 Unfortunately, we tend to not notice things in our home when we live with them for a long time.
-Looking at your entryway with the eyes of a new visitor can give you a wake up call.
+Looking at your entryway with the eyes of a new visitor can give you a wake-up call.
 Chi will sit stagnant in any clutter and will not make it far through the door if the entryway is dark and gloomy.

 - Keep the inside of your door clean.
 Polish the metal and dust on top of the frame.